greenstatic/openspa-extension-scripts/firewalls/iptables/README.md

 these steps:
 1. Create new chain: `iptables --new-chain OPENSPA`
 2. Attach the chain to INPUT chain: `iptables --append INPUT --jump OPENSPA`
-3. Set the default drop policy on the INPUT chain: `iptables --policy INPUT drop`
+3. Set the default drop policy on the INPUT chain: `iptables --policy INPUT DROP`